Bodmer/TFT_SdFat/README.md

 only samples every 4 clock cycles) this speeds things up a little bit.

 This modification has been made to permit faster rendering of image files to TFT displays.
-When used in conjunction with TFT_ILI9341 a 320 x 240 image can be pulled from an SD Card by a humble Arduino UNO (or Mega) and displayed in 405ms.
+When used in conjunction with my TFT_ILI9341 library a 320 x 240 image can be pulled off an SD Card by a humble Arduino UNO (or Mega) and displayed in just 405ms (includes time to read image and to display it!).

 The examples have been deleted since they were not updated to work with the renamed library.